tim101010101/rte/README.md

 ### Virtual Node

-This project uses a tree-like virtual node system to abstract page elements.
+RTE uses a tree-like virtual node system to abstract page elements.

 Virtual nodes are divided into the following two categories: